FrancisBanville/ms_interpreting_probabilities/README.md

 about biodiversity becomes instrumental to monitoring and mitigating those changes (@Gonzalez2022Monitor, @Abrego2021Accounting).
-However, cataloging species, populations and, in particular, ecological interactions (e.g., predation, parasitism, and pollination) is a substantial challenge.
-There are methodological and biological constraints that hinder our ability to observe all interactions, such as the spatial and temporal uncoupling of species (@Jordano1987PatMut) and the large number of possible interactions in a community, the vast majority of which are rare (@Jordano2016Samplingb).
+However, cataloging species, populations and, in particular, ecological interactions (e.g., predation, parasitism, and pollination) is a substantial challenge (@Polis1991Complex, @Pascual2006Ecologicala).
+There are methodological and biological constraints that hinder our ability to observe all ecological interactions, leading to significant uncertainties in our understanding of these interactions.
+For example, the spatial and temporal uncoupling of species (@Jordano1987PatMut) and the large number of rare and cryptic interactions in a community contribute to these uncertainties (@Jordano2016Samplingb).
 More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
 First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest